parasol-framework/parasol/readme.md

 git clone -b release https://github.com/parasol-framework/parasol.git parasol
 ```

-The `master` branch is generally stable and updated more frequently, but be aware that minor build issues can occasionally surface.
+Alternatively the `master` branch is generally stable and updated often, but be aware that minor build issues can occasionally surface.
 Anything under `test` is under active development and unlikely to compile.

 ## 3. Build Process